uniba-swt/LetSynchronise/README.md

 > LetSynchronise uses a time base of nanoseconds to avoid floating-point rounding errors.

 ### Platform Tab
+* Edit the devices and their protocol delays.
+* Edit the network delays between pairs of devices.
-* Edit the cores and their speedups
+* Edit the cores and their speedups and associated devices.
-* Edit the memories and their sizes and access latencies
+* Edit the memories and their sizes and access latencies.

 ### Design Tab
 * Edit the system interface in terms of the environmental inputs and outputs.
 * Edit the system's LET task set, and view each task's parameters diagramatically.
+* Generate a random task set with task dependencies.
 * Edit task communication dependencies among the system interface and tasks.

 ### Analyse Tab